A complete guide to the HubSpot Breeze Assistant

 By connecting to your calendar, the Breeze Assistant can help you get ready for upcoming meetings.
 Before you jump on a call, it can pull up a briefing with the contact’s details, their company info, and a timeline of your recent interactions, all sourced directly from the CRM.

-It also gets into some light automation.
-You can use conversational prompts to build simple workflows, like, “When a new lead fills out the demo form, assign it to a sales rep.” This can help automate some of the more repetitive admin tasks without needing to learn the full-blown workflow builder.
+It also offers helpful automation.
+You can use conversational prompts to build simple workflows, like: “When a new lead fills out the demo form, assign it to a sales rep.” This can help automate repetitive admin tasks within the HubSpot ecosystem.

 The Breeze Assistant and the broader Breeze ecosystem: Assistants vs Agents